 The best case is that you have a system that’s a little noisier than it once was.
 While it may not last another five years, it could continue to run for several years with regular maintenance.
 A simple repair could have your system running smoothly again.

 The worst case is that the noise is coming from something affecting the integrity of the entire system.
 In addition, a simple repair may not be enough; if a major component needs to be replaced, you might be facing a bill that’s well over $1,000.

 Sometimes the unit can run, and if it’s monitored, it won’t pose an immediate risk to the entire system’s operation, but you’ll lose efficiency and comfort in the process.

 It’s important to remember the lifespan of a heat pump is about half that of an air conditioner or furnace.
 This is because your heat pump does double duty, heating and cooling.
 Furnaces can last 25 years or more.
 A heat pump lasts 15 years on average.

 Heat Pump Repair Options in Worthington, Ohio

-While regularly changing your filter and scheduling routine maintenance is good advice for any system, if you’re dealing with odors or a new noise, it’s time to schedule an appointment with a technician.
+While regularly changing your filter and scheduling regular heat-pump maintenance is good advice for any system, if you’re dealing with odors or a new noise, it’s time to schedule an appointment with a technician.

 Skipping this could mean a loss of comfort, a higher electric bill, or even the failure of your system.
-Having a conversation with a licensed HVAC partner is an excellent first step.
+Having a conversation with a licensed HVAC company is an excellent first step.

 At Fire & Ice, we take pride in doing the work thoroughly the first time, every time.
 Whether it’s a repair or replacement, we have the expertise and knowledge to get your system working quietly and efficiently to provide maximum comfort to your home.